redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

  * install the language server and its requirements(ex : `Node.js` to
 execute a language server written in JavaScript/TypeScript),
- * declare the command which starts the language server.
+ * declare the command that starts the language server.
  * associate the language server with the proper files (identified by IntelliJ Language, File Type or file name pattern)

 ## New Language Server dialog

-To create a new `User-defined language server` you need to open the `New Language Server` dialog, either:
+In order to create a new `User-defined language server`, you need to open the `New Language Server` dialog, either:

  * from the menu on the right of the LSP console: